-- Providing academic and personal support - Developing and implementing support programs - Supporting student safety - Advancing student voice - Assisting students through crisis or difficult circumstances - · Facilitating communication between students and faculty
+- Provide academic and personal support

+- Develop and implement support programs

+- Support student safety

+- · Advance the student voice

+- · Assist students through crisis or difficult circumstances

+- Facilitate communication between students and faculty/staff/administration

 We strongly encourage you to actively participate in University life by seeking out opportunities to be involved, taking advantage of resources, and engaging in on-campus traditions.
 Our Dean of Students is available to answer any questions, to advocate on behalf of students, and to simply point students and their families in the right direction.